pipe-cd/tutorial/tutorial/content/en/30-local-run/control-plane.md

 ## Confirmation

 1. Access the console running on [http://localhost:8080](http://localhost:8080)
 2. The following screen will appear.
-Enter the following value and `CONTINUE`.
+Enter the following value and click `CONTINUE`.
    - `Project Name`: `control-plane-local`　[^1]

     <img src="/images/ui/login1.png">

 3. The following screen will appear.
-Enter the following values and `LOGIN`.
+Enter the following values and click `LOGIN`.
    - `Username`: `hello-pipecd` [^1]
    - `Password`: `hello-pipecd`